it-docs/plaidoc/README.md

 Evolution of the standard Symfony Demo Application
 ==================================================

-The section "Evolution" describes the integration of a "source code documentation editor" to the standard Symfony demo application.
+The section "Evolution history" describes the integration of a "source code documentation editor" to the standard Symfony demo application.
 The section "Symfony Demo Application" is the standard readme of the symfony demo application.

 Evolutions history